bquast/decompr/_includes/index.md

 {% endhighlight %}

 # Contribute
-The development version is available on Github, in fact this page is a branch of the **decompr** repository.
-The repository can be found at https://github.com/bquast/decompr.
+The development version is available on Github, in fact this page is the [gh-pages branch](https://github.com/bquast/decompr/tree/gh-pages) of the [**decompr** repository](https://github.com/bquast/decompr).

 # References
 Timmer, Marcel, A. A. Erumban, R. Gouma, B. Los, U. Temurshoev, G. J. de Vries, and I. Arto.
 2012.
 “The World Input-Output Database (WIOD): Contents, Sources and Methods.” *WIOD Background Document Available at Www.
 Wiod.
 Org*.